rbisschops/homeassistant_old/README.md

 ## Home Assistant setup

 ### Home Assistant configuration
 After looking at a ton of configurations and playing around with them I decided to go for packages.
-All my configurations are now in packages grouped as logical collections of components, entities automations etc.
+All my configurations are now in packages grouped as logical collections of components, entities automations etc. ,mostly room based

 For example package_notification contains the applied notification components (prowl and pushsafer currently), the associated entities for example the input_boolean that controls if notifications are enabled) and scripts.
 Scripts are used by many other packages that require  notifications.